akramhusseini/CoordinatorsAndSwiftUI/README.md

 - `AuthenticationCoordinator.swift`: Manages the navigation for authentication-related views.
 - `AppCoordinator.swift`: The main coordinator that initializes other coordinators and manages the overall navigation.
 - `MainView.swift`: The main view of the app after a successful login.
-- `SwiftUI_CApp.swift`: The entry point of the SwiftUI application.
+- `CoordinatorsAndSwiftUIApp.swift`: The entry point of the SwiftUI application.

 ## Getting Started